Whether you’re a beginner or have been at it for decades, writing well is flat hard work.

 A couple of things to watch for:

-- Avoid hedging verbs like smiled slightly, almost laughed, frowned a bit, etc. The character either smiles, laughs, frowns, or doesn’t.
+- Avoid hedging verbs like: smiled slightly, almost laughed, frowned a bit, etc. Characters either smile, laughs, frown, or they don’t.

 - Avoid state-of-being verbs: is, am, are, was, etc. Not: There was a man standing on the train platform.
 Rather: A man stood on the train platform.